-Article 24.
+Article 25.
 Termination

 - 1. The Parties may terminate the Agreement in any case that corresponds to any one of the following.
-In such a case, the Parties agree to waive any claim against the other. - (1) Upon the consent of both JAXA and the Research Organization;

-(2) When the other party commits a dishonest and/or inequitable act; provided that the breaching party fails to offer any effective and satisfactory remedial measures within seven

-(7) days after receiving demands for corrective action from the harmed party;

-(3) When the other party breaches the Agreement; provided that the breaching party fails to offer any effective and satisfactory remedial measures within seven (7) days after receiving demands for corrective action from the harmed party;

-(4)When JAXA determines that it cannot continue the Research Projects with the Research Organization as a result of the Evaluation stipulated in Article 2, Paragraph 1, d).

-(5)When the Research Organization loses a person who is engaged in the Research Projects due to the reasons described in Paragraph 5 of Article 4, such as transfer of the PI; and

-(6)When it becomes not feasible for the Research Organization to continue implementation of the Research Projects.

-(7)Due to an unavoidable occurrence such as a natural disaster.

-- 2. Upon the termination of the Agreement, the Research Organization shall promptly deliver to JAXA all work including, but not limited to, all works in progress and all work that is completed and otherwise ready for delivery. - 3.
+In such a case, the Parties agree to waive any claim against the other. - (a) Upon the consent of both JAXA and the Research Organization; - (b) When the other party commits a dishonest and/or inequitable act; provided that the breaching party fails to offer any effective and satisfactory remedial measures within seven (7) days after receiving demands for corrective action from the harmed party; - (c) When the other party breaches the Agreement; provided that the breaching party fails to offer any effective and satisfactory remedial measures within seven (7) days after receiving demands for corrective action from the harmed party; - (d)When JAXA determines that it cannot continue the Research Projects with the Research Organization as a result of the Evaluation stipulated in Article 2, Paragraph 1, d); - (e)When the Research Organization loses a person who is engaged in the Research Projects due to the reasons described in Paragraph 5 of Article 4, such as transfer of the PI; - (f)When it becomes not feasible for the Research Organization to continue implementation of the Research Projects; and - (g)Due to an unavoidable occurrence such as a natural disaster. - 2.
+Upon the termination of the Agreement, the Research Organization shall promptly deliver to JAXA all work including, but not limited to, all works in progress and all work that is completed and otherwise ready for delivery. - 3.
 The Parties shall waive any claim against the other if the Agreement is terminated pursuant to Paragraph 1, Item 7 of this Article.

-Article 25.
+Article 26.
 Effective Term

-- 1. The effective term of the Agreement shall be from April 1 2013 to March 31 2016. - 2.
-Termination of this Agreement shall not affect a Party's continuing obligation under Paragraph 2 and 3 of Article 7 (Providing and Rights of Earth Observation Satellite Data by JAXA), Paragraph 3 of Article 8 (Exchange of Technical Information), and Article 9 (Usage of Research Results) through Article 15 (Transfer of interests to Jointly-Owned Intellectual Property Rights) during the effective period of rights set forth in each Article and Paragraph while Article 16 (Improved Invention), Article 17 (Designation of Know-How), Article 21 (Confidentiality) and Article 22 (Publication of Research Results) shall be effective during the period set forth in each Article.
+- 1. The effective term of the Agreement shall be from the effective date as defined in Article 3 to March 31 2021. - 2.
+Termination of this Agreement shall not affect a Party's continuing obligation under Paragraph 2 and 3 of Article 7 (Providing and Rights of Earth Observation Satellite Data by JAXA), Paragraph 2 and 3 of Article 8 (Providing the Truth Data by Research Organization), Paragraph 3 of Article 9 (Exchange of Technical Information), and Article 10 (Usage of Research Results) through Article 16 (Transfer of interests to Jointly-Owned Intellectual Property Rights) during the effective period of rights set forth in each Article and Paragraph while Article 17 (Improved Invention), Article 18 (Designation of Know-How), Article 22 (Confidentiality) and Article 23 (Publication of Research Results) shall be effective during the period set forth in each Article.

-Article 26 Modification
+Article 27 Modification

 - 1. JAXA may modify the content of the Agreement.
-In such case, JAXA shall notify the changes by posting such changes on the website of JAXA and subsequently shall follow the changed Agreement. - 2.
+In such case, JAXA shall notify the changes by posting such changes on the website of JAXA and subsequently the Parties shall follow the changed Agreement. - 2.
 The Research Organization may terminate the Agreement, if the Research Organization has justifiable grounds, by notifying JAXA of such intent in writing within thirty (30) days from the date of posting of the change on the website of JAXA.

-Article 27 Governing Law
+Article 28 Governing Law